 Elders admitted to our 12-bed receive a comprehensive diagnostic medical and behavioral health evaluation by our interdisciplinary team, who then create an individualized treatment plan.
 In this safe and comfortable environment, our geriatric patients receive individualized care and behavioral health short-term treatment.
 While length of stay can vary according to many factors, the average stay for our patients is usually 10 days.

 The fact that the Geriatric behavioral health Unit is located at Roger Williams Medical Center makes it unique in Rhode Island.
 For patients with both medical and mental health issues, this means treatment is available onsite as opposed to other behavioral health facilities that must transport patients to an outside hospital should the need arise.

 Our team of medical professionals strongly encourages family involvement to ensure patients' needs are addressed from admission through discharge.
 To ensure care continues after discharge, we offer self-care plans or aftercare plans for patients needing continued at-home care.

 For inquiries about admissions, please call 401-456-4807

 Dual Diagnosis Unit at Roger Williams

-According to the Journal of the American Medical Association, 37 percent of alcohol abusers and 53 percent of drug abusers also have at least one serious mental health illness.
+According to the Journal of the American Medical Association, 37 percent of people with alcohol use disorders and 53 percent of people with substance use disorders also have at least one serious mental health illness.
 The Dual Diagnosis Unit at Roger Williams offers care for both issues in one comprehensive environment.

 This twelve-bed unit treats patients with both mental health and substance abuse issues.
 This is the first unit of its kind located within a general hospital in Rhode Island.